Our Services

 Signs of RBD include:

-If you're experiencing these types of dream-enactment behaviors rather than paralysis, you can quickly assess your symptoms using a free Rapid Eye Movement (REM) Sleep Behavior Disorder symptom checker.
+If you're experiencing these types of dream-enactment behaviors rather than paralysis, it's important to get a proper evaluation—you can start by using a free AI-powered Rapid Eye Movement (REM) Sleep Behavior Disorder symptom checker to quickly assess whether your symptoms align with this condition.

 RBD is more common in adults over 50 and can sometimes be associated with neurological conditions, so it should be evaluated by a doctor.